Back

 It is surprising for many to know how tough and rustic Mongolian nomads, who survive such harsh climates, show tender care towards their animals, plants and each other.
 Are there any other civilizations that have designed their boots to avoid damaging seedlings?
 How many others out there still sing and play instruments to comfort newly mothered livestock to take back their own rejected offsprings and other orphaned ones?
 These rituals are the nomadic intangible heritage passed down from generation to generation and practiced even today.

-Free standard shipping within EU over €199 purchase
+Free standard shipping within the EU on all orders

 Very easy, 14 days return policy